Contact Information

 I have worked on some aspects of information hiding using quantum information processing tools.
 Todd and I developed a general theory of quantum steganography and we also showed how one could hide quantum information the five-qubit code also sometimes known as the Perfect Code.

 I continue to immerse myself in quantum computing.
 I find it incredible that when I joined the field as a graduate student there were just a handful research papers in the field and no one really knew how to build a fully scalable fault-tolerant quantum computer.
-With start-ups like Rigetti Computing, Quantum Circuits and others, and with big companies like IBM, Google, and Microsoft backing research in viable quantum computers, the dawn of quantum supremacy is not too far in the future.
+With start-ups like Rigetti Computing, Quantum Circuits and others, and with big companies like IBM, Google, and Microsoft backing research in viable quantum computers, I hope we get to witness the utility of these nascent NISQ-style computers in solving commercial problems.
+Quantum information and computing has been a long-term intellectual passion of mine.
+Most recently I've been devoting my time to understanding quantum machine learning (QML), and its potential utility for business problems at TU.

-When I am not working on computer science I enjoy hiking, yoga, writing poetry, sketching, and going to as many live music events around San Diego and Los Angeles as time can permit.
+When I am not working on computer science I enjoy hiking, yoga, writing poetry, sketching, and going to as many live music events around Los Angeles as time can permit.